tuckerparon/best-xi/USER_AGREEMENT.md

 - Feedback is appreciated to help improve the tool.

 If you do not agree to these terms, do not use Best.XI.

+> **Note:** This user agreement is intended for informational purposes only and is not a legally binding contract.